Had LAP-BAND® Surgery and Need Help?

 What Is Gastric Band Surgery?

 Laparoscopic adjustable gastric band surgery (LAP-BAND®) is a weight loss procedure that used to be a common treatment for obesity.
-However, it is no longer consider to be a safe and effective long-term weight management option and is much less effective compared with other bariatric surgical procedures.
+It involves inserting a band around the upper part of your stomach, which sections off a small gastric pouch that fills more rapidly when you eat food, leaving you less hungry.
+However, it is no longer considered to be a safe and effective long-term weight management option and is much less effective compared with other bariatric surgical procedures.
 It involves placing an inflatable device around the upper part of the stomach, creating a smaller stomach pouch that fills up more quickly than your stomach would normally.
 Reducing the amount of food that your stomach can hold decreases the amounts of food that you can eat, which can initially result in losing some weight.
 However, for many patients due to a variety of band related issues results are may not be initially satisfying and are not likely to yield lasting results.